-The assignment of non EU employees from the one EU country to another at this moment is subject to more or less the same immigration procedures as when the non EU employee comes from a non EU country.
-In this article, a new measurement in the Netherlands is discussed.
-The measure will make immigration within EU borders easier.
+At this moment, the assignment of non EU employees from one EU country to another is subject to more or less the same immigration procedures as when the non EU employee comes from a non EU country.
+In this article, a new measurement in the Netherlands is discussed, which is to make immigration within EU borders easier.

 Non EU assignments in EU

 We expect that the new procedure will be easier in use than the current practice.
-We will keep you informed through this blog
+Of course. we will keep you informed through this blog.